rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 </figure>

-In physics, there is an important toolbox called the minimization principles (also known as [Variational Principles](https://en.wikipedia.org/wiki/Variational_principle)).
+In Physics, there is an important toolbox called the minimization principles (also known as [Variational Principles](https://en.wikipedia.org/wiki/Variational_principle)).
 A popular (and successful) technique in theoretical Physics can be described as follows.
-We start by expressing a known law of physics (e.g. Newtonian mechanics) in terms of a minimization principle.
+We start by expressing a known law of Physics (e.g. Newtonian mechanics) in terms of a minimization principle.
 While this reformulation by itself does not produce new laws, it leads us to a new mathematical structure for the old theory that is more 'higher level' or abstract.
 Then there is a leap of faith.
 It is hypothesized that this mathematical structure is obeyed not only in the known-and-old field (e.g Newtonian mechanics)